California Dreamin'

 Fortunately, from the combined contributions of my parents, my aunt and uncle, and a part of my savings, we were able to scrape off the required funds for me to go.

 My first non-official trip to America was the seven days that I spent in California with my friend’s relatives in Long Beach before going back to Manila.
-We stayed at her aunt’s house.
-And because her aunt, uncle and cousins were all working or going to school, the routine was for them to drop us off wherever we were going that day and pick us up in the early evening or late at night.
+We (my friend, myself, and the executive producer of our group who tagged along) stayed at her aunt’s house.
+And because her aunt, uncle and cousins were either working or going to school, the routine was for them to drop us off wherever we were going that day and pick us up in the early evening or late at night.

-There were a couple of days when we just hung around the neighbourhood and tagged along with her aunt as she was doing errands – grocery-shopping, mailing parcels at the post office, picking up clothes from the dry cleaner – or we’d just eat at a restaurant or have dessert at a popular hangout.
+There were a couple of days when we just hung around the neighbourhood and hung out with her aunt as she was doing errands – grocery-shopping, mailing parcels at the post office, picking up clothes from the dry cleaner’s – or we’d just eat at a restaurant or have dessert at a popular hangout.
 In all honesty, I actually looked forward to these because I wanted to experience a slice of the American daily life, just like what I used to see in the Hollywood movies.

 Even household chores like vacuuming, loading the dishwasher, and doing my own laundry and ironing were exciting for me because in the Philippines, those were not part of my daily life.
 We were not rich, but we were comfortable enough to have helpers at home who did all those for us.
 I wasn’t sure if my friend’s aunt was thrilled that we were doing chores at her house, for we probably created more work for her rather than actually helped.